faaadelmr/webfiresale/QWEN.md

 - Server components are used for data fetching and server-side operations
 - Components are organized in the `src/components` directory
 - Utility functions are in the `src/lib` directory
+- Server actions are used for authenticated operations
+- API routes handle data fetching and modification

 ## Key Files